habibmenna161-max/software-testing-portfolio/README.md

   2. Easy to use
 - **Suggestion for improvement**:
 - Put the "Buy" button beside the "Add to Cart" button for better user experience.
-  - Put the "Buy" button beside the "Add to Cart" button for better user experience.